telerik/kendo-ui-core/docs-aspnet-core/helpers/html-helpers/charts.md

 For additional information on new Kendo UI Chart types and features, refer to the [Kendo UI Roadmap](http://www.telerik.com/support/whats-new/kendo-ui-web/roadmap).

-For more information, refer to the article on the [Charts HtmlHelper for ASP.NET MVC](http://docs.telerik.com/aspnet-mvc/helpers/chart/overview).
+For more information on the Html helper, refer to the article on the [Charts HtmlHelper for ASP.NET MVC](http://docs.telerik.com/aspnet-mvc/helpers/chart/overview).

 ## Basic Usage